-NOTE 2: This recommendation states only for the Master Level 1; at Regional and Global levels, it would be too difficult or even impossible to keep meaningful Z information during the generalisation process.
+NOTE 3: This recommendation states mainly for the Master Level 1; at Regional and Global levels, the generalisation process would degrade the reliability and interest of the Z value.

 4.4.3 Feature and attribute selection

 Regional and Global levels offer a generalised view of the Hydrography theme where only the most relevant features according to the level of detail have been selected.